Preparing Educators for Special and Inclusive Education

 The report features 10 Essential Proclamations and Tenets for Highly Effective Clinical Educator Preparation, and is intended to serve as guidance for the development, growth, and renewal of clinical practice in educator preparation programs.

-The task force is composed of experts in the field from across the nation; its initial report will be available in late 2018. https://aacte.org/professional-development-and-events/clinical-practice-commission-press-conference
+The task force was composed of experts in the field of special education from across the nation.
+The report is available to all AACTE members: https://secure.aacte.org/apps/rl/resource.php?resid=773&ref=rl

 Research-to-Practice Videos Highlighting Inclusive Clinical Preparation